TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 *	Azure
 *	Cloudera

-## How SnappyData Connects to Hive Metastore
+## How TIBCO ComputeDB Connects to Hive Metastore

-The **hive-site.xml** configuration file provides information about the Hive configurations to SnappyData.
-You must copy this file into the SnappyData **conf** folder, configure the **hive-site.xml** with the required settings, and copy the appropriate JDBC driver into the SnappyData classpath.
-This establishes the connection between the SnappyData cluster and the  Hive Metastore.
-After you have established the connection, you can access hive tables and run queries on it from the SnappyData cluster.
+The **hive-site.xml** configuration file provides information about the Hive configurations to TIBCO ComputeDB.
+You must copy this file into the TIBCO ComputeDB **conf** folder, configure the **hive-site.xml** with the required settings, and copy the appropriate JDBC driver into the TIBCO ComputeDB classpath.
+This establishes the connection between the TIBCO ComputeDB cluster and the  Hive Metastore.
+After you have established the connection, you can access hive tables and run queries on it from the TIBCO ComputeDB cluster.

-For using Hive Metastore in SnappyData, do the following:
+For using Hive Metastore in TIBCO ComputeDB, do the following:

 1. Copy the **hive-site.xml** from `<Hive installation folder>`/**conf** directory to **`<TCDB installation folder>`/conf** folder or use the trimmed version of **hive-site.xml**.
-2. If you are using MySQL as the Metastore database, copy the **mysql-connector** jar file (for example, **mysql-connector-java-5.1.48.jar**) from `<Hive installation folder>`/lib to the SnappyData classpath, that is  **`<SnappyData installation folder>`/jars/**.
-For any other Metastore database, copy the relevant connector jars to the SnappyData **jars** folder.
+2. If you are using MySQL as the Metastore database, copy the **mysql-connector** jar file (for example, **mysql-connector-java-5.1.48.jar**) from `<Hive installation folder>`/lib to the TIBCO ComputeDB classpath, that is  **`<TIBCO ComputeDB installation folder>`/jars/**.
+For any other Metastore database, copy the relevant connector jars to the TIBCO ComputeDB **jars** folder.

 ### Example - Trimmed Version of hive-site.xml